alex-lc/Graphs/projects/adventure/README.md

+Question: Why can't we just use a traversal?

+- Traversal will just visit all the nodes
+- We want a list of directions to guide us step by step

+- Also, we will want to minimize the number of steps

+Translating into Graph Terminology
+Nodes: rooms
+Edges: exits

 ## Description

 You are provided with a pre-generated graph consisting of 500 rooms.
 You are responsible for filling `traversal_path` with directions that, when walked in order, will visit every room on the map at least once.